AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/autograding.rst

 the "big picture": loading, preprocessing, and finalization - important skills for the future.
 Instead, they learn to fill in blanks and no more, no less.
 So, in this way autograding is a
-trade-off: more grade able, less realistic.
+trade-off: more grade-able, less realistic about the full cycle of work.

 Within your tests, use variable names that won't have a conflict (for example, a random suffix like ``testval_randomstring36456165`` instead of